 The University uses the Blackboard Learning Management System on its unclassified systems to allow students and faculty to access information and instructional resources.
 Through Blackboard, each faculty member has a virtual classroom with a syllabus, readings, lecture, and presentation materials.
 Each class has its own file exchange area and discussion board to further virtual collaboration.
 The Blackboard portal also provides access to Library resources, including the online catalog, electronic databases, and journals.
 All students use Blackboard to access instructional materials and support services remotely.
 Dedicated Blackboard specialists within the Education Technology Office at ICC-B support students and faculty with Blackboard training and support.
-The faculty use JWICS SharePoint to present classified course materials.
+The faculty use ODNI ICE Inteldocs to present and make classified course materials available to students.

-If circumstances warrant, faculty may also use MS Teams (embedded in ODNI U-View) as a teaching platform if courses must be taught in a hybrid format (with some class time on campus, and some class time conducted remotely) or because of local weather concerns.
+If circumstances warrant, faculty may also use MS Teams (embedded in ODNI U-View) as a teaching platform.
 NIU staff also use MS Teams and One Drive for research presentations and other engagement with the academic community and national security enterprise.